All Trends

 Romance novels are a surprisingly big business.
 Not only does the category generate $1.5B in sales each year, but it also accounts for nearly half of all mass-market paperback sales.

 Fifty Shades of Grey, the most popular romance novel today, was self-published and sold 4x the number of Kindle ebooks than print editions.
+While this was an early outlier, today’s romance bestsellers are often propelled by TikTok book trends, where passionate fanbases turn unknown indie titles into mainstream hits.

 Publishing books is increasingly used as a status symbol, in a world where the bar to stand out keeps getting higher

 What they're paying for isn't the service of publishing a book: it's the way to use a picture of their book in their social media header photos, so hiring a good cover designer is a must.
-It's also being able to add ""author"" to their LinkedIn title.
+It's also being able to add "author" to their LinkedIn title.
 In this sense, it's a downmarket version of O'Reilly Publishing's model: O'Reilly produces reams of technical books.
 Authors get paid for this, but the real money they make is from the jobs they get from having written a book.

 Reedsy's growth also comes from a change in the dynamics of the publishing industry.
 The traditional book publishing business was built around distribution to bookstores and other large sellers.
 Today, Amazon and Gumroad have infinite shelf space, which means the problem is not getting a book distributed—it's getting the book noticed.